A Crystal Message about the Healing Properties of Boulder Opal:

 Common Healing Properties of Boulder Opal:

-- Restores you to optimum health after times of stress or negativity
+- Helps restore you to wellness after times of stress or negativity

 - Allows your inner radiance to shine forth